-A cat not eating immediately after surgery is normal up to 24 hours.
+A cat won’t eat after being spayed, especially immediately after surgery, normally up to 24 hours.
 After that period of time, she should already start eating and drinking on her own and should be back to her normal active, happy, mischievous self in 2 to 3 days.
-The lack of appetite for food and interest in eating after spay surgery may be due to any or a combination of the following factors:
+A cat won’t eat after being spayed due to any or a combination of the following factors:

 - Some cats are more sensitive than others.
 The process of recovering from general anaesthesia, regaining control of the voluntary functions, can be scary enough for some cats to make them not want to eat until they feels safe again.

-- Concurrent medical conditions or subclinical conditions, like worms and viral infections, may add to the stress of surgery making your cat feel tired and have no interest in eating.
+cal conditions, like worms and viral infections, may add to the stress of surgery making your cat feel tired and have no interest in eating.
 Respiratory infections can make the cat unable to smell its food and hence have no appetite to eat.

-What You Can Do At Home
+What Can You Do At Home?

 Check your cat for dehydration.
 Pull upward gently the loose skin at the scruff of her neck.
 It should go back down immediately.
-If it does not go down and instead forms a “tent” then she is dehydrated.
+If it does not go down and instead forms a “tent” this is due to dehydration.
 If she has regained control of her swallowing, give her slowly small amounts of water using a dropper.
-You can also give her small amounts of wet food using the dropper or by placing a small amount of it on her paw for her to lick.
+You can also give her small amounts of wet food using the dropper or by placing a small amount on her paw for her to lick.
 Preferably use a prescription recovery diet because that is easier to digest and less likely to cause her an upset stomach.

 - If you suspect the problem that is causing her to have no appetite might be something unrelated to the spay surgery, then bring her back to the veterinarian for a check-up and prompt treatment.